Slave trade in the Mongol Empire: China

 The slave market was traditionally limited in China, where slavery did not play a big role.
 Since the large free Chinese peasant population were obligated to perform the hard labor work commanded by the ruling elites, there were less need for large scale slavery in China.

 There was nevertheless a market for skilled slaves and luxury slaves in China, in addition to the slaves owned by the government, performing task within state institutions.
 These were skilled artisans and craftsmen, and girls used as concubine sex slaves; there was a preference for concubines of Korean ethnicity in Mongol Yuan China.

 The Mongols took over the state owned government slaves after the conquest of China.
 A large part of the slaves that did exist in China were government slaves - divided in to military, civil and government categories - which were used for a number of tasks, such as to populate state military colonies (tuntian), as agriculture laborers and in state institutions such as brew houses, and as state artisans.

-The minority of foreign slaves sold in the Chinese slave market were primarily kipchak Turks, European Rus people and Koreans.
+The minority of foreign slaves sold in the Chinese slave market were primarily Kipchak Turks, European Rus people, and Koreans.
 In contrast to other slave markets in the Empire, however, Chinese buyers primarily preferred Chinese slaves.
 There were no social or religious taboo in China for selling, buying and owning people of the same ethnicity and religion.
 There was an established custom in China to enslave criminals and rebels, as well as impoverished or indebted people selling themselves or their children in to slavery.
 The preferred ethnicity for slaves in China were therefore Chinese.

-There was consequently no great import slaves to China, but Chinese were popular as slaves abroad, and the Mongols therefore maintained an export of Chinese slaves to foreign market.
+There was consequently no great import of slaves to China, but Chinese were popular as slaves abroad, and the Mongols therefore maintained an export of Chinese slaves to foreign market.
 The Mongols exported Chinese people as slaves to Mongolia and to the Muslim world after the conquest of Jin China in 1211-1234, and an active export of Chinese slaves were ongoing until the 1330s.

 The Yuan scholar Song Zichen estimated that the slaves distributed to the ownership of the Mongol princes, dignitaries and military leaders in China constituted half of the population in Northern China after the conquest of Jin China.